Online Learning: A Modern Introduction Using Convex Optimization: What is Online Learning?

-Now, the last step: let's remove the assumption on how the data is generated, consider any arbitrary sequence of $y_t$, and keep using the same measure of success.
-Of course, we can remove the expectation because there is no stochasticity anymore.
+Now, the last step: let's remove the assumption on how the data is generated, consider any arbitrary sequence of $y_t$, and let's keep using the same measure of success.
+If the algorithm is deterministic, we can remove the expectation because there is no stochasticity anymore.
 So, we get that we will win the game if

 grows sublinearly with $T$.
-The quantity above is called the \emph{Regret}, because it measures how much the algorithm regrets for not sticking on all the rounds to the optimal choice in hindsight.
+The quantity above is called the \textbf{regret} , because it measures how much the algorithm regrets not having played on every round the best single choice in hindsight.
 We will denote it by $\Regret_T$.

-Our reasoning should provide sufficient justification for this metric, however in the following we will see that this also makes sense from both a convex optimization and machine learning point of view.
+Our reasoning should provide sufficient justification for this metric; however, throughout this book, we will see that it also makes sense from both a convex optimization and a machine learning perspective.

+Note that in the stochastic case, the optimal strategy is given by a single best prediction, so it was natural to compare against it.
+Instead, with arbitrary sequences, it is not clear anymore that this is a good competitor.
+For example, we might consider a sequence of competitors instead of a single one.
+Indeed, it can be done, but the single competitor is still interesting in a variety of settings and simpler to explain.
+So, for most of this book, we will use a single competitor, while we will consider a sequence of competitors in Chapter~\ref{ch:dynamic}.

-Let's now generalize the online game a bit more, considering that the algorithm outputs a vector in $\bx_t \in V\subseteq \R^d$ and it pays a loss $\ell_t: V \rightarrow \R$ that measures how good was the prediction of the algorithm in each round.
-The set $V$ is called the \emph{feasible set}.
-Also, let's consider an arbitrary predictor $\bu$ in\footnote{In same cases, we can make the game easier for the algorithm letting it choose the prediction from a set $W\supset V$.} $V\subseteq \R^d$ and let's parameterize the regret with respect to it: $\Regret_T(\bu)$.
-So, to summarize, Online Learning is nothing else than designing and analyzing algorithms to minimize the Regret over a sequence of loss functions with respect to an arbitrary competitor $\bu \in V\subseteq \R^d$:
+Let's now generalize the online guessing game, considering that the algorithm outputs a vector $\bx_t$ in the \textbf{valid set}\footnote{In some cases, we can make the game easier for the algorithm by letting it choose the prediction from a set $\mathcal{W}\supset \mathcal{V}$.} $\mathcal{V} \subseteq \R^d$ (also called \textbf{feasible set} ), and it pays a \textbf{loss} $\ell_t: \mathcal{V} \to \R$ that measures how good the prediction of the algorithm was in each round.
+Also, let's consider a \textbf{comparator} (also called \textbf{competitor} ), that is, an arbitrary predictor $\bu$ in $\mathcal{V} \subseteq \R^d$ and let's parameterize the regret with respect to it: $\Regret_T(\bu)$.
+We can now define online learning: designing and analyzing algorithms to minimize the regret over a sequence of loss functions with respect to an arbitrary competitor $\bu \in \mathcal{V} \subseteq \R^d$:

+It is worth stressing that an online algorithm does not know $\bu$ or the value of the corresponding regret in order to guarantee an upper bound on the regret.
+We will say that the algorithm is \textbf{no-regret} when, for every fixed $\bu\in\mathcal{V}$, its regret is at most sublinear, that is, $\lim_{T\to \infty}\ \Regret_T(\bu)/T \leq 0$.

+\begin{remark} Strictly speaking, the regret is also a function of the losses $\ell_1, \dots, \ell_T$.
+However, we will suppress this dependence for simplicity of notation. \end{remark}